GalSim-developers/GalSim/README.md

 * PSFs from stochastic atmosphere models.

-* Self-consistent shears AND magnifications from a power spectrum.

 * Handling (that is, whitening and imposing isotropy or four-fold symmetry on) the input noise in the HST training data, so that deeper training samples can be used for simulations of realistic galaxies.